-income.
-Starting with the 2007 NHIS, the respondent is asked about total combined family income for all family members including children as follows: "What is your best estimate of {your total income/the total income of all family members} from all sources, before taxes, in {last calendar year}?"
-If the respondent refuses or does not know the amount, the following question is asked: "Was your total {family} income from all sources less than \$50,000 or \$50,000 or more?"
-If one of these two income groups is specified by the respondent, follow up questions of income ranges are asked based on the respondent's answer.
-Figure 1 presents a diagram of the new sets of income questions that were implemented in the 2007 NHIS for collecting income ranges.
-Note that the total combined income of all family members is estimated by the respondent.
-An estimate of family income is not obtained by summing responses to more detailed questions, as is done in some surveys that include more extensive questions on income, such as the Current Population Survey, a monthly survey of households conducted by the Bureau of the Census for the Bureau of Labor Statistics.
+In the 2007 to 2010 NHIS, the respondent was asked about total combined family income for all family members including children as follows: "What is your best estimate of {your total income/the total income of all family members} from all sources, before taxes, in {last calendar year}?"
+If the respondent refused or did not know the amount, the following question was asked: "Was your total {family} income from all sources less than \$50,000 or \$50,000 or more?"
+If one of these two income groups was specified by the respondent, follow up questions of income ranges were asked based on the respondent's answer.
+Figure 1 presents a diagram of these sets of income questions that were implemented in the 2007 to 2010 NHIS for collecting income ranges.